pingidentity/terraform-provider-pingone/docs/resources/notification_template_content.md

 Optional:

 - `address` (String) The sender email address.
 If the environment uses the Ping Identity email sender, or if the address field is empty, the address `noreply@pingidentity.com` is used.
 You can configure other email sender addresses per environment.
+Defaults to `noreply@pingidentity.com`.
 - `name` (String) The email's sender name.
 If the environment uses the Ping Identity email sender, the name `PingOne` is used.
 You can configure other email sender names per environment.
+Defaults to `PingOne`.

 <a id="nestedblock--email--reply_to"></a>